USPS Shipping Options: What They Mean to Your Jewelry Business

+USPS Shipping Options: What They Mean to Your Jewelry Business**

+>

-1. Choose your shipping option wisely
+> 1. Choose your shipping option wisely

+>

-Ask yourself, "How quickly do I need this delivered?"
+> Ask yourself, "How quickly do I need this delivered?"
 This will help you determine if you absolutely need to utilize Priority Mail Express.
 Given that the shipping delays of 2020 are continuing in 2021 (and likely beyond), we recommend using the quickest possible option.
 Instead of a few extra days, other options are taking up to three weeks.

+>

-Lastly, knowing where you’re shipping to will aid in your decision and the type of packaging option you choose will help protect your package.
+> Lastly, knowing where you’re shipping to will aid in your decision and the type of packaging option you choose will help protect your package.

+>

-2. Confirm the receipt from the post office.
+> 2. Confirm the receipt from the post office.

+>

-Make sure all the services and extra features you are expecting are documented on your copy of the receipt — including the amount that the package is insured for.
+> Make sure all the services and extra features you are expecting are documented on your copy of the receipt — including the amount that the package is insured for.
 This is done automatically with JM Shipping Solution

+>

-Take your time, document everything, and have a solid understanding of the protection provided USPS shipping options, as well as any additional coverage that may be offered through the policy you have with your insurance company.
+> Take your time, document everything, and have a solid understanding of the protection provided by USPS shipping options, as well as any additional coverage that may be offered through the policy you have with your insurance company or shipping software.

+>

-3. Request a signature when using Priority Mail Express.
+> 3. Request a signature when using Priority Mail Express.